-The federal test of navigability is found in The Daniel Ball, 77, U.S. (10 Wall.)
-557 (1870).
-The U.S. Supreme Court stated: "Those rivers must be regarded as public navigable rivers in law which are navigable in fact.
-And they are navigable in fact when they are used, or are susceptible of being used, in their ordinary condition, as highways for commerce, over which trade and travel are or may be conducted in the customary modes of trade and travel on water."
+they are used, or are susceptible of being used, in their ordinary condition, as highways for commerce, over which trade and travel are or may be conducted in the customary modes of trade and travel on water.

-In assessing the navigability of inland water bodies, the BLM relies upon this test as well as federal statutes, federal case law, and the advice of the Interior Department's Solicitor's Office.
-Relevant federal statutes include the Submerged Lands Act of 1953 and the Submerged Lands Act of 1988.
+In assessing the navigability of inland water bodies, the BLM relies upon this test as well as Federal statutes, Federal case law, and the advice of the Interior Department's Solicitor's Office.
+Relevant Federal statutes include the Submerged Lands Act of 1953 and the Submerged Lands Act of 1988.
+The Supreme Court's most recent decision on title navigability, PPL Montana, LLC v.
+Montana, 565 U.S. \\\\ (2012), summarizes and explains the proper interpretation of The Daniel Ball criteria.
 Associate Solicitor Hugh Garner's memo of March 16, 1976, ("Title to submerged lands for purposes of administering ANCSA") and Regional Solicitor John Allen's memo of February 25, 1980 ("Kandik, Nation Decision on Navigability") provide valuable guidance on applying title navigability law in Alaska.
+In cases concerning prestatehood reservations, BLM uses the established criteria set out and applied by the Supreme Court in two Alaska cases, Alaska v.
+United States, 545 U.S. 75 (2005) ("Glacier Bay") and United States v.
+Alaska, 521 U.S. 1 (1997) ("Arctic Coast"/"Dinkum Sands").

 After reviewing the evidence provided by the State of Alaska, we conclude that the Kuskokwim River was navigable in fact and was used as a highway of commerce at the time of statehood.
 Title to the bed of the river transferred to the State of Alaska except for that reach in PLO 255 (at McGrath).
 The United States retained title to the bed of the Kuskokwim River at the date of statehood where it lies within the boundaries of this withdrawal.
-The withdrawal has since been revoked (PLO 2133) and the riparian lands have been conveyed under ANCSA.